 The 2005 Hurricane season will remain infamous to coastal residents due to the devastating damages caused by Hurricane Katrina.
-The Storm surges were unheard of prior to Katrina, and reshaped many of the properties along the Mississippi Gulf Coast.
+The Storm surges were unheard of prior to Katrina and reshaped many of the properties along the Mississippi Gulf Coast.
 Ocean Springs wants to ensure that structures that are built within the City are built strong, safe, and in a manner that much of the same devastation does not occur once again.

 The Building Department is available to help you accomplish these goals.
-Even if you do not live in a Special Flood Hazard Area (SFHA), many areas in our community can become inundated during the heavy rain that cans occur in a coastal area.
+Even if you do not live in a Special Flood Hazard Area (SFHA), many areas in our community can become inundated during the heavy rain that can occur in a coastal area.
 If you plan on doing any type of construction or are interested in buying property within the City limits of Ocean Springs, please call and ask about the flood zone information and what type of construction may occur.
 Any development in the flood plain must be permitted.

 National Flood Insurance Program

-The National Flood Insurance Program (NFIP) makes federally backed flood insurance available for all buildings, whether they are in a floodplain or not.
-Flood insurance covers direct losses caused by surface flooding, including the Gulf of Mexico flowing over its banks, a lake or ocean storm and local drainage problems.
+The National Flood Insurance Program (NFIP) makes federally-backed flood insurance available for all buildings, whether they are in a floodplain or not.
+Flood insurance covers direct losses caused by surface flooding, including the Gulf of Mexico flowing over its banks, a lake or ocean storm, and local drainage problems.

 The NFIP insures buildings, including mobile homes, with two types of coverage:

-- Structural coverage is for the walls, floors, insulation, furnace and other items permanently attached to the structure.
+- Structural coverage is for the walls, floors, insulation, furnace, and other items permanently attached to the structure.